bethanyv/perfect_capping/README.md

 ## To run:

-Ensure credentials.ini is in the brevets folder.
+Ensure credentials.ini is in the perfect_capping folder.

 * `cd perfect_capping/`
 * `./run.sh`